legumeinfo/datastore-issues/QC.md

 ## QC

 ### YAML in general
-- no tab characters
+- do not use tab characters anywhere
-- quotes around values containing ":" and other YAML-relevant characters, including line breaks
+- place quotes around values containing ":" and other YAML-relevant characters, including line breaks
-- ADD TO THIS LIST
+- separate documents within a file (e.g. strains descriptions file) with **---**, not **###** or something else

 ### README.yaml:
 - fields may be _none_ other than: